 What you need to remember is that Reddit members despise spam.
 The first goal of every recruitment Redditor should be the interaction with users and only after that vacancy promotion.
 Because if you post only vacancies, you will be banned immediately.
 People should trust you.
 One of the first rules that can be found in Reddiquette, a directory of values and rules that every Redditor must follow, “Adhere to the same standards of behavior online that you follow in real life”.
 Just like in real life, on Reddit, you don’t negotiate a job offer without spending time to establish some minimal personal connection.
 Your profile has to be a 50/50 mix of recruitment and entertainment/non-recruiting content.
 Be a Redditor first and recruiter – second!

 How do I find a candidate using Reddit?

 There are no profiles with detailed personal information on Reddit, so it is not that easy to evaluate a potential employee.
 You can know more about the location, working sphere, etc through the various communities (Chicago jobs for example).
 Also, you can use Reddit boolean strings which scan through the comments and index user profiles.
-The con of using boolean strings is that they do not cover any specific field of profile.
+The con of using boolean strings is that they do not cover any specific fields of profiles.